Tell-It-Slant-2022-Square-Web-Graphics

 12-2:15pm [Virtual] — Emily Dickinson Poetry Marathon: Part 5

 A group reading of all 1,789 poems by Emily Dickinson over the course of 7 sessions.
 This session takes place entirely virtually and is open to both readers and listeners.
 We will be reading from Ralph Franklin’s The Poems of Emily Dickinson: Reading Edition.
-Sign up as a listener or reader by registering for the Festival.
+Sign up as a listener by registering for the Festival, or learn more about signing up as a reader!

 3-4:30pm [Hybrid] — Poetry Masterclass with Oliver de la Paz